 There's a compelling case that streaming video is killing its predecessors.
 This year, it is estimated, there will be 3.4 billion movie views online, compared with 2.4 billion disc views.
+Streaming services such as Netflix, Amazon Prime and Hulu Plus have racked up tens of millions of subscribers.
+It's easy to see why — viewing a movie on a streaming service costs a fraction of the price of viewing a movie on disc.
+For production companies, the rise of digital streaming capabilities isn't necessarily good news.
+This is all according to online education site TheDegree360, which pulled reports from several sources to produce the infographic below.
 Shazam signs exclusive advertising partnership with ITV.
 4 Reasons Pinterest Wins with Women (And Facebook Loses) Look out Facebook FB +7.24%.

 A picture is worth a thousand words especially if you are looking to speak to female consumers.
 That’s why Pinterest boasted 104 million total visits in March, and is now the third most popular social media platform behind Twitter and Facebook.
 Women are almost completely responsible for Pinterest’s success—according to Inside Network’s AppData.
 In fact, 97 percent of the site’s users are women.
+Women trust recommendations from Pinterest more than any other platform, per BlogHer’s annual study on women and social media.
 Broadcast Yourself.
 Path, FamilyLeaf and Pair, Small-by-Design Social Networks.
 5 User-Friendly Tools for Building Your Online Portfolio.

 “Boy, you sure have a lot of apps on your phone.”
 “Well, it’s my job.”
 “What’s your favorite?”
 “Oh, I couldn’t choose.
 Share photos and videos on Twitter.
 The State Of LiveJournal — Stats & Growth Over The Years [Exclusive Infographic] With all the buzz around newer social networks like Twitter, Facebook, Path, and Pinterest, it’s easy to forget that there are older social networks out there that are still thriving.